bigdata-ai-lab/EimisAnimeDiffusion_1.0v/README.md

 ## Disclaimer
-Some prompts might not work perfectly (mainly colors, backgrounds), so add some more prompts for it to work, or try these -->().
+Some prompts might not work perfectly (mainly colors), so add some more prompts for it to work, or try these -->().
 Usually they help.

 ## License